apify/actor-scraper/docs/introduction/introduction.md

 ### [](#the-page-functions-return-value) The page function's return value

-The **page function** may only return nothing, `null`, `Object` or `Object[]`.
+The `pageFunction` may only return nothing, `null`, `Object` or `Object[]`.
 If an `Object` is returned, it will be saved as a single result.
 Returning an `Array` of `Objects` will save each item in the array as a result.

-The scraping results are saved in a [dataset](/storage/dataset) (one of the tabs in the run console, as you may remember).
+The scraping results are saved in a [dataset](https://docs.apify.com/storage/dataset) (one of the tabs in the run console, as you may remember).
 It behaves like a table.
 Each item is a row in the table and its properties are its columns.
 Returning the following `Object`:

 ```js
 {